-River Distruction (or Missorie)."
-In fact, seventy percent of all steamboat wrecks were attributed to these dangers on the river.22
+The lesson was that the Missouri River was not a good way to go up to Zion, which is true, based on information from the time, with its "very-varying channel" and accumulation of logs under the water.
+John Whitmer even called it "the River Distruction (or Missorie)."
+In fact, seventy percent of all steamboat wrecks were attributed to these dangers on the river.
+22

 Phelps published this revelation, since he was commanded to tell others about it, once he got his newspaper up and running in 1832.
-In his associated editorial, he mentioned both the dangers of river travel as well as cholera, which is a water-borne disease and which can ravage whole cities.23
+In his associated editorial, he mentioned both the dangers of river travel as well as cholera, which is a waterborne disease and which can ravage whole cities.23